ilya101010/oballtus/README.md

 #oballtus

-OpenGL project, which goal is modelling ball's movements inside a maze.
+OpenGL project, which goal is modelling ball's motion inside a maze.